 The larch was found to be the most effective tree when it comes to absorbing noise with its bark.
+The conifer was the most effective out of 13 tree species in a laboratory-based sound absorption test.
+The researchers say the findings can help urban planners use trees for noise control.
 You Can Pay People to Style Your Houseplants.
 Growing up in California, Orion Tait used to watch his father’s weekend housekeeping routine.

 “Sunday was loud music — Neil Young — and my dad going around watering the plants,” Mr. Tait recalled.
 “He had a deck of plants growing everywhere.
 It was a ritual.”
 Mr. “I was, like, this is New York City,” Mr. How 14 flowers got their names.
 From saucy to the divine, the origins of some flower names add even more to the loveliness of their blooms.